fabricComputing/braidedElectronicCord/README.md

 ## Dataset

-We provide the interaction dataset for testing and validation in the [raw_mini](https://github.com/fabricComputing/braidedElectronicCord/tree/main/raw_mini) folder.
+We provide part of the interaction dataset for testing and validation in the [raw_mini](https://github.com/fabricComputing/braidedElectronicCord/tree/main/raw_mini) folder.

 There are one hundred sets of data under each interactive command.